The Pale-Faced Lie

 Genre: Memoir | True Crime

-A violent ex-con forces his son to commit crimes in this riveting new memoir
+A violent ex-con forces his son to commit crimes in this riveting memoir about family and survival

 Growing up on the Navajo Indian Reservation, David Crow and his siblings idolized their dad.
 Tall, strong, smart, and brave, the self-taught Cherokee regaled his family with stories of his World War II feats.
 But as time passed, David discovered the other side of Thurston Crow, the ex-con with his own code of ethics that justified cruelty, violence, lies—even murder.